 - Place the tree away from candles and heat sources and never let the water level in the bowl drop below the bottom of the tree.

-- Monitor its water intake daily!
+- Water, water, water!
+Monitor your tree's water intake daily.
 A watered tree is a fire-resistant tree!

 - Recycle your tree promptly after the holidays before they become dry.
 Don't store it outside of your home.
 When you're ready, check out our blog post with local resources.